ashicus/betterweather/README.md

 Deploying
 ---------
 To deploy the widget to your local Library folder, run `scripts/copy_to_library.sh`.
 On the first deployment, you will need to manually open widget to "install" it in Dashboard.
+Depending on your computer's security settings, you may need to right click on the widget and click "Open" to install it.

-Once you have an instance of the widget open, you can simply refresh it (⌘-R) after running the deploy script.
+Once you have the widget installed, you can simply refresh any instances of it (using ⌘-R) after running the deploy script.